How To Keep Chinese Algae Eaters (Gyrinocheilus Aymonieri): Full Care Guide

 • Dwarf gourami

 Some aquarists believe it is possible to house the species with other algae-eaters such as shrimp.
-However, we would not recommend this, as Chinese algae eaters can be violent and territorial.
+However, we would not recommend this, as Chinese algae eater can be violent and territorial.

 Breeding

-This is because Chinese algae eaters are naturally violent and will attack other members of their species no matter their gender.
+This is because Chinese algae eater are naturally violent and will attack other members of their species no matter their gender.

 Beyond this, the species is universal in its appearance, which means there are no physical differences between males and females.
 For this reason, breeding the species is both hard and pointless.